Myrtle Bachelder: World War II: the atomic bomb

-During World War II, Bachelder enlisted in the Women's Army Corps (WAC) in November 1942, at the Springfield, Massachusetts headquarters.
+During World War II, Bachelder enlisted in the Women's Army Corps (WAC) in November 1942, at the Springfield, Massachusetts, headquarters.
 After spending time in training at military bases in several U.S. states, she received orders assigning her to the Company 'D' WAC Detachment of the Manhattan District, United States Army Corps of Engineers.
 Her secret assignment was to lead a group of 15 to 20 women from the WAC, stationed in Des Moines, Iowa, to Fort Sill, Oklahoma, and from there to Santa Fe, New Mexico.
-She and the women under her command arrived at Los Alamos, New Mexico on October 21, 1943.
+She and the women under her command arrived at Los Alamos, New Mexico, on October 21, 1943.
 Bachelder however reported to one more woman named Helen E. Mulvihill.
-Bachelder and the other women lived in a dorm that is now a historical landmark.
+Bachelder and the other women lived in a dorm.

 "Manhattan" was the code name for the special military division dedicated to developing an atomic weapon.
 In the clandestine laboratory at the remote Los Alamos desert site, Bachelder was responsible for the analysis of the spectroscopy of uranium isotopes and discovering techniques for x-radiation.
 Since the uranium-235 isotope is fissile, whereas the uranium-238 isotope is not, her role in the project was a crucial task: to ensure the purity of the sub-critical material, and therefore the nuclear explosion, of the world's first atomic bombs.

 These methods were used during the preparation of plutonium-239, the fissile material used in the construction of the atomic bomb for the Trinity nuclear test, on July 16, 1945.
-Analogous methods were used for the uranium weapon, code-named "Little Boy", which destroyed Hiroshima, Japan on August 6, 1945, and for the plutonium bomb which destroyed Nagasaki, Japan on August 9, 1945, leading to the Japanese surrender.
+Analogous methods were used for the uranium weapon, code-named "Little Boy", which destroyed Hiroshima, Japan on August 6, 1945, and for the plutonium bomb which destroyed Nagasaki, Japan, on August 9, 1945, leading to the Japanese surrender.

 The secret program was under the general direction of J. Robert Oppenheimer, whom Bachelder described as: